conan-io/docs/integrations/android.rst

 |android_logo| Android
 ==========================

-Conan provides support for cross-building for Android and its easy to integrate with Android Studio.
-Please, check these examples for more info on how to build your binaries for Android:
+Conan provides support for cross-building for Android, and it's easy to integrate with Android Studio.
+Please check these examples for more information on how to build your binaries for Android:

 - :ref:`Cross building to Android with the NDK<examples_cross_build_android_ndk>`